pingprooflabs/validator-android/README.md

 ### Environment switching
 The app includes an `Environment.kt` enum with `DEV` and `PROD`.
-Values are sourced from `BuildConfig` so you can reuse the same APK with different configs.
+Values are sourced from `Environment.kt` so you can reuse the same APK with different configs.

 See `app/src/main/java/com/example/ping_proof/Environment.kt` (provided below) for the final version.